espocrm/documentation/user-guide/invoices.md

 ### Invoice Items Layout

-Layout of sales order items can be modified at Administration > Layout Manager > Invoice Items > List (Item).
+Layout of invoice items can be modified at Administration > Layout Manager > Invoice Items > List (Item).

 ### Discount Rate